Copenhagen is the capital of Denmark, a very safe and very beautiful European country.

 It’s where you can listen to cool jazz and then go out and enjoy the electronic sounds blasting from Copenhagen’s basements.

-Tourists usually feel like they’ve seen it all while here, but there’s actually a lot more to discover, and you’d be able to find new Danish gems here week through week.
+Tourists usually feel like they’ve seen it all while here, but there’s a lot more to discover, and you’d be able to find new Danish gems here week through the week.

 Warnings & Dangers in Copenhagen

 Copenhagen is overall a very safe city to visit, even compared to other capitals in Europe.
 However, it does have some dangers though using your common sense should get you out of any trouble.